GreptimeTeam/docs/docs/cloud/postgres.md

 # Postgresql

-GreptimeCloud exposes GreptimeDB access in PostgreSQL v3 protocol.
-Most standard clients and drivers are compatible.
+GreptimeCloud exposes GreptimeDB access in PostgreSQL v3 wire protocol.
+Most standard clients and drivers are compatible at wire protocol level.
+Note that we don't use Postgres' SQL dialect in GreptimeDB, so there can be some statements that are unsupported.

 The connection is encrypted with TLS.